The Great War

 Historical Map of Europe & the Mediterranean

-As its alliance collapsed, Germany broke into revolution.
-A republic was proclaimed and the Kaiser fled the country.
+Following the German Revolution of November 1918, a republic was proclaimed and the Kaiser fled the country.
 On November 11, the new German government signed an armistice with the Allies.
 The Great War was at an end, but chaos still reigned across much of Europe.

 Armistice of Compiègne